 So consider investing in a kitty drinking fountain as well (they can even be kind of fun!)

-If the litterbox smell doesn’t clear up in a day or so, give your veterinarian a ring just to be on the safe side.
+If the litterbox smell doesn’t clear up in a day or so, why don’t you give your veterinarian a call just to be on the safe side.
+It’s always good to check that your cat doesn’t have any kidney problems or bladder stones.

 Cat Bladder Stone Problems

-Not only does kidney function decrease as your furry friend becomes a senior kitty, but middle aged and elderly cats are more likely to develop kidney stones.
+Not only does kidney function decrease as your furry friend becomes a senior kitty, but middle aged and elderly cats are more likely to develop kidney and bladder stones.

 Research studies in urine composition show that acidic urine can reduce the formation of kidney and bladder stones.